bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 Starting from SXA v1.8, Bootstrap 4 has been introduced alongside Sitecore 9.1 Initial Release.
 If you're working from an earlier version of SXA, the same rules should apply.

 ## Bootstrap 4 Analysis
-Before we get in to Sitecore, we'll need to review the Bootstrap 4 doc in order to come up with a list of Modal Properties that we consider as content authorable.
+Before we get in to Sitecore, we'll need to review the Bootstrap 4 doc in order to come up with a list of Modal Properties and Options that we consider to be content authorable.

 ## Creating the View